Skin Soothing Oatmeal

 Weigh and add the following ingredients to a large pot and heat to 150 degrees

 Using your stick blender, slowly sprinkle Xanthan Gum into your pot while mixing with your blender, be sure to mix constantly to avoid any clumps.
 You will notice your water phase getting more viscous so you may have to increase the speed of you blender as you add the xanthan gum.

 Use your stick blender to mix VERY thoroughly and set aside

 Place the following ingredients in a pot or microwave-safe container and heat until completely melted or to 170 degrees.

 Make sure your water phase ingredients are still hot and at about 150 degrees.
-Slowly add the melted oil phase ingredients to the Water Phase ingredients – be sure to use your stick blender mixing all of the ingredients while adding Oil Phase ingredients to Water Phase ingredients.
-Continue to mix until all ingredients are fully blended and your lotion is fully emulsified.
+Slowly pour the melted oil phase ingredients to the Water Phase ingredients while constantly mixing with your stick blender – be sure to use your stick blender the entire time while slowly adding Oil Phase ingredients to Water Phase ingredients.
+Continue to mix until all ingredients are fully blended, and your lotion is fully emulsified.